FastComments/fastcomments-blog/src/content/(10-24-2022) FastComments Launches Custom Vote Styles.md

 We have now introduced the concept of `voteStyle` into the platform, with the first new vote style being the heart icon many have requested.

-When defined via the widget customization UI this also adds validation to the platform, which prevents down-voting altogether, so that hackers can no longer bypass the UI and down vote a user into oblivion.
+When defined via the widget customization UI this also adds validation to the platform, which prevents down-voting altogether, so that hackers can no longer bypass the UI and down vote a user into oblivion, as could happen if anonymous voting was enabled.

 ### How to Use It